Symphony No. 4 (Prokofiev): II. Andante tranquillo

 striking new harmonies.
 There are other such expansions: the B theme is doubled by alternating its sub-phrases with new material of a "ticking clock" quality.
-Later on, the A theme is also doubled in size: first it is played in E-flat major and then in B major.
+Later on, the A theme is also doubled in size: first it is played in E♭ major and then in B major.
 Consequently, there is a modulation to G major.
 At the 3/4, the melody in the oboes and English horn appears as in Opus 47, but here this passage leads to a reminiscence of the original introduction theme.
 After the appearance of the introduction theme, following a reappearance of theme A, Prokofiev moves quickly back to the original, restrained ending, taken from the ballet.

+III.
 Moderato, quasi allegretto

 In this movement, Prokofiev adds to the Scherzo and Trio a new introduction, extends the coda, and inserts material at the main transition points that further develop the subjects.

 The introduction begins with a light touch, presenting motifs that anticipate the later themes.
 The newly added coda has a serious character created by the somber harmony and the momentary appearance of a chorale-like texture.
 Such serious, weighty passages place the original, lighter material in figurative quotation marks, almost mocking them as unserious or unworthy.

+IV.
 Allegro risoluto

 The finale is the movement that underwent the most alteration in the revision process.
 It is no longer in sonata form, but instead it is a series of thematic areas that are developed somewhat chaotically, followed by a triumphant apotheosis.
 It is similar in form to the finale of the Sixth Symphony in this way.
 An introduction is added, which takes the toccata-like material from the ballet's first number, and slows it to half the speed, and emphasizes the martial character by adding pounding timpani and bass drum (ex.6).
 The first theme and transition from Opus 47 follow, but then the second theme is deleted entirely.

-Instead of the second theme, the transition moves into a dark and moody section in E-flat major and in 6/8 meter, resembling some kind of somber procession.
+Instead of the second theme, the transition moves into a dark and moody section in E♭ major and in 6/8 meter, resembling some kind of somber procession.
 After a somewhat abrupt end to this section, the original development from Opus 47 proceeds unaltered.
 Because the second theme from Opus 47 has been removed, there is no recapitulatory gesture.
 Instead, a new coda follows, with a quick, dancing theme.
 Prokofiev described this cancan-like material as "thievish."
 This theme is abruptly interrupted by the new, slowed-toccata idea from the introduction blaring out triumphantly, a victory cry for the people.
 The piece ends on this jarring, incongruous note.